-The Annual Report 2019 of the Aalborg Portland Holding Group is prepared in accordance with International Financial Reporting Standards as adopted by the EU and additional Danish disclosure requirements.

-The Aalborg Portland Holding Group's official statutory annual report is presented in EUR.
+The Annual Report 2020 of the Aalborg Portland Holding Group is prepared in accordance with International Financial Reporting Standards as adopted by the EU and additional Danish disclosure requirements according to large class C. The Aalborg Portland Holding Group's official statutory annual report is presented in EUR.